What is a thesis?

 - This section discusses the texts important to the project, demonstrates your understanding of the research issues, and identifies existing gaps (both theoretical and practical) that the research is intended to address.

-- This section is intended to ‘sign-post’ and contextualizes your research questions, not to provide a detailed analysis of existing debates.
+- This section is intended to ‘sign-post’ and contextualize your research questions, not to provide a detailed analysis of existing debates.

-- The description of your area of focus, why this area is important, your project’s relevance, and the difference your research will make.
+- Introduce a description of your area of focus, why this area is important, your project’s relevance, and the difference your research will make.

-- The major approach(es) you will take (conceptual, theoretical, empirical and normative, as appropriate) and rationale
+- Introduce major approach(es) you will take (conceptual, theoretical, empirical and normative, as appropriate) and rationale.

-- Significance of the research (in academic and, if appropriate, other fields)
+- Highlight the significance of the research (in academic and, if appropriate, other fields).

-- Background and context with your area of focus.
+- Provide background and context with your area of focus.

 - If your project involves empirical research, describe your data collection methods and analysis, including specific techniques and rationale for using the selected methods.

-- Specific aims and objectives (e.g. ‘complete 20 interviews with members of group x’), as well as a brief discussion of the timeline for achieving each objective.
+- Include specific aims and objectives (e.g. ‘complete 20 interviews with members of group x’), as well as a brief discussion of the timeline for achieving each objective.

 6. References & Appendices